scientific-python/repo-review/README.md

 Guidelines][].
 You should read that first - if you are not attempting to follow them, some of the checks might not work.
 For example, the guidelines specify pytest configuration be placed in `pyproject.toml`.
 If you place it somewhere else, then all the pytest checks will be skipped.
-(Flake8 can be placed any supported location like `.flake8` or `pyproject.toml` with `pflakes`, since there's not a simple, no workaround method to place it in `pyproject.toml`).
-Etc.

 You are not required to be in Scikit-HEP to find this useful, however - examples of repositories that at least partially follow the guidelines include